ESFJs love harmony! Much of their pleasure and satisfaction comes from solving other people’s problems and making them comfortable.

-ENFP and ESFJ men and women are attracted to each other gregarious and outgoing natures.
-Together they make very active and social couples with busy schedules with many events to attend and many things to do.
-Things get even better when they discover that they both share a desire for a strong connection as well as some important relationship values.
+ENFPs and ESFJs are attracted to each other’s gregarious and outgoing natures.
+They make very active and social couples with busy schedules.
+There are so many events to attend and many things to do!
+They both desire a strong connection and have similar relationship values.

-On the negative side, they might run into problems because of the ENFP’s nonconformism, which the traditional ESFJ doesn’t appreciate.
-In addition, the ESFJ may have a problem with the ENFP’s spending habits and approach to household chores.
+On the negative side, they might face problems because of the ENFP’s nonconformism, which the traditional ESFJ doesn’t appreciate.
+In addition, the ESFJ may have a problem with the ENFP’s spending habits and their approach to household chores.

 INFP and ESFJ

-Although INFP and ESFJ don’t have much in common, they both value relationships and work hard to make their partners happy.
-The INFP is thrilled by the ESFJ’s liveliness and warmth while the ESFJ is attracted to calm and loyal INFP.
+Although INFPs and ESFJs have little in common, they both value relationships and work hard to make their partners happy.
+The INFP is thrilled by the ESFJ’s liveliness and warmth, while the ESFJ is attracted to the calm and loyal INFP.

 Because these two personality types are so different, misunderstanding and disagreements are not only possible but likely.
-To begin with, the two have very different energy level — the INFP is more reserved and private than the ESFJ; he or she is not as expressive as the ESFJ partner and may need to take time to think things over before discussing them with anyone, which may frustrate the ESFJ.
-The ESFJ may see the INFP partner as slow and lazy while the INFP may feel constantly criticized and controlled.
+To begin with, the two have very different energy levels — the INFP is more reserved and private than the ESFJ; they are not as expressive as the ESFJ partner and may need to take time to think things over before discussing them with anyone, which may frustrate the ESFJ.
+The ESFJ may see the INFP partner as slow and lazy, while the INFP may feel constantly criticized and controlled.

 ESFJ and INTJ

-Both ESFJ and INTJ are Judgers, which means they both want a certain degree of structure and order in their lives.
-The ESFJ is attracted to the INTJ’s intelligence and ability to understand complex concepts while the INTJ appreciates the ESFJ’s warmth and social skills.
+Both ESFJs and INTJs are Judgers, which means they both want a certain degree of structure and order in their lives.
+The ESFJ is attracted to the INTJ’s intelligence and ability to understand complex concepts, while the INTJ appreciates the ESFJ’s warmth and social skills.

 Because the two share only one type preference (J for Judging), they have many differences:

-- ESFJs tend to have too many social commitments, leaving them little energy for their partners while INTJs are busy with their own projects and have little desire to participate in social and family activities with their partners.
+1. ESFJs tend to have too many social commitments, leaving them little energy for their partners.
+At the same time, INTJs are busy with their projects and have little desire to participate in social and family activities with their partners.

-- The ESFJ is conservative and traditional while the INTJ isn’t interested in conforming to social conventions.
+3. The ESFJ is conservative and traditional, while the INTJ isn’t interested in conforming to social conventions.

-Having said that, the relationship can work if both can find a way to embrace each other’s differences instead of trying to change each other (Source: “Just Your Type” by Paul D. Tieger and Barbara Barron-Tieger).
+Yet, the relationship can work if both parties can find a way to embrace each other’s differences instead of trying to change each other (Source: “Just Your Type” by Paul D. Tieger and Barbara Barron-Tieger).

-- Extroverted (E).
-Being extroverted means that people who belong to this personality type prefer to focus on the world around them rather than internally.
+Extroverted (E).
+Being extroverted means people with this personality type prefer to focus on the world around them rather than internally.
 They energize by spending time with other people in active surroundings.

-- Judging (J).
-Having a judging type preference means that ESFJs like structure and prefer making plans rather than acting spontaneously.
+Judging (J).
+Having a judging type preference means ESFJs like structure and prefer making plans rather than acting spontaneously.